koii-network/docs/run-a-node/k2-validators/validator-setup.md

 :::

-The following guide describes how to setup a validator on Ubuntu.
+The following guide describes how to set up a validator on Ubuntu.

 ## Identity Setup